-The U.K. is currently negotiating the terms of its exit from the European Union ("Brexit") scheduled for March 29, 2019.
-In November 2018, the U.K. and the European Union agreed upon a draft Withdrawal Agreement that sets out the terms of the U.K.'s departure, including commitments on citizen rights after Brexit, a financial settlement from the U.K., and a transition period from March 29, 2019 through December 31, 2020 to allow time for a future trade deal to be agreed.
-The U.K. Parliament has not approved the draft Withdrawal Agreement but has voted in favor of a delayed exit date.
-The European Union has agreed to a delay but with the exit date contingent on the approval of the Withdrawal Agreement.
-If the U.K. Parliament approves the Withdrawal Agreement, the U.K. will leave the European Union on May 22, 2019 under the terms of the Withdrawal Agreement is not approved, the exit date will be extended to April 12, 2019.
-This means that both the date and the terms of the U.K.'s withdrawal remain highly uncertain.
+The U.K. is currently negotiating the terms of its exit from the European Union ("Brexit") scheduled for October 31, 2019.
+In November 2018, the U.K. and the European Union agreed upon a draft Withdrawal Agreement that sets out the terms of the U.K.'s departure, including commitments on citizen rights after Brexit, a financial settlement from the U.K., and a transition period to allow time for a future trade deal to be agreed.
+After failing to gain the U.K. Parliament's approval for the Withdrawal Agreement, Prime Minister Theresa May stepped down as Conservative Party leader on June 7, 2019 and a new Prime Minister is expected to be in place by the end of July.
+This means that the terms of the U.K.'s withdrawal remain highly uncertain.